 - Tip #1 – Start with baby steps.
 Don’t expect too much from kids right away.
 Realize it will take time and patience from you for them to build good writing skills.

-- Tip #2 – Avoid pushing too hard.
-If you push kids too hard when they’re learning the basics of creative writing, it may turn them off on writing – something you want to avoid.
+- #2 – Avoid pushing too hard.
+If you push kids too hard when they’re learning the basics of creative writing, it may turn them off to writing – something you want to avoid.